fatma-elshall/fatma-elshall/README.md

 I help business owners and organizations transforming scattered numbers and row data into structured insights, automated reports, dynamic dashboards, and recommendations that support their decision making , improve performance, and save their time through smart automation.

-- Across +15 freelance projects I helped clients save over **40%** of their time by **automating reporting** ,Dashboards and Data workflow ,  Collaborated with leading companies and different businesses  like **AL-Nahdy** , **GOSI** and **Saudi Military hospitalِ**
+- Across +20 freelance projects I helped clients save over **60%** of their time by **automating reporting** ,Dashboards and Data workflow ,  Collaborated with leading companies and different businesses  like **AL-Nahdy** , **GOSI** and **Saudi Military hospitalِ**

-I am always eager to enhance my skills and gain new experiences to create more value through data-driven insights.
+-If your data feels overwhelming or unclear, I’d be happy to help you simplify it, let's connect and start working.

 ---